csnand/programmingClojure/README.md

 ## Usage

-FYI, this project is generated using leiningen.
+FYI, this project is generated using leiningen, and edited using Emacs.

 ## License